Integrations

 Messaging Integrations

-Each messaging integration registers two tools:
+Each messaging integration registers three tools:

 | Tool Name | Parameters | Description |